tauri-apps/tauri-docs/docs/guides/architecture/inter-process-communication/isolation.md

 ### Performance Implications

-Because encryption of the message does occur, this does mean that there are additional overhead costs compared to the [Brownfield pattern](./brownfield.md) even if the secure Isolation application doesn't do anything.
+Because encryption of the message does occur, this does mean that there are additional overhead costs compared to the [Independent Pattern](./independent.md) even if the secure Isolation application doesn't do anything.
 Outside performance-sensitive applications (who likely have a carefully kept small set of dependencies to keep the performance adequate), most applications should not notice the runtime costs of encrypting/decrypting the IPC messages as they are both relatively small and AES-GCM is relatively fast.
 If you are unfamiliar with AES-GCM, all that is relevant in this